-Tenants may sometimes be able to end their tenancy before the termination date set out in the lease.
-If they can, this will be because the landlord, or the lease, permits them to do so, as legislation itself does not give rights to early termination.
+Tenants of business premises may sometimes be able to end their tenancy before the termination date set out in their commercial lease.
+If they can, this will be because the landlord, or the business lease, permits them to do so, as legislation itself does not give rights to early termination.

 Ending a business tenancy early

 A tenant may be able to end their business tenancy early if:

 - The landlord agrees to accept a surrender of the business lease.

 - The commercial lease includes a break clause which allows the tenant to end it early.

 - The tenant is able to assign the business lease to someone else.
 The landlord is entitled to ask for a guarantee from the tenant, in which case there will be a potential continuing liability to the landlord.